 You’re almost ready to buy your flights!
 First, though, you’ll have an opportunity to review your selections, and as we looked at earlier, Google will display a list of booking options for you.
 Sometimes there will only be one, while sometimes there will be multiple.
 Other times, it may tell you that you need to book each leg separately, sometimes with different airlines.
 Finally, it may tell you that you need to call to book your trip.

 Below your options, you’ll see a bar indicating how current prices stack up against what’s typical for your fare class.
-That information can help you decide whether you need to book ASAP, whether you should look into other options, etc.
+That information can help you decide whether you need to book ASAP, or whether you should look into other options, etc for your flight price.

 Step 6: Book it